-If the tissue or bone surrounding your teeth is too damaged to be repaired with non-surgical treatment, several surgical procedures are available to prevent severe damage and to restore a healthy smile.
-We will recommend the procedure that is best suited to the condition of your teeth and gums.
-Following is a list of common types of periodontal surgery:
+Suppose the tissue or bone around your teeth is too damaged to be fixed with non-surgical treatment.
+In that case, several surgical procedures are available to prevent further damage and restore a healthy smile.
+Our team will suggest the best approach for your specific condition.
+Here are some common types of periodontal surgery:

 Pocket Depth Reduction

-When the bone and tissue supporting the teeth have been lost due to severe gum disease, we can restore these areas with a regeneration procedure.
-During this process, we begin by folding back the gum tissue and removing the bacteria, plaque and tartar.
-Depending on your situation, we may then perform a bone graft to stimulate new bone growth, or we may apply a special kind of protein that stimulates tissue growth to repair the areas that have been destroyed by the disease.
+If you have lost bone and tissue that supports your teeth because of severe gum disease, we can help with a regeneration procedure.
+We will then fold back your gum tissue and remove bacteria, plaque, and tartar.
+Depending on your specific condition, we may perform a bone graft to stimulate new bone growth or use a particular protein to encourage tissue growth and repair the damaged areas caused by the disease.

-During a soft-tissue graft, tissue from the top of your mouth or another source is sewed to the gum area, covering the roots and restoring the gum line to its original, healthy location.
-This procedure can also be performed for cosmetic reasons.
+Soft-tissue grafting uses tissue from the top of the mouth or another source to treat this condition.
+This procedure covers the roots and restores the gum line to its original and healthy location.
+Soft-tissue grafting can also be done for cosmetic purposes.